 211 THE HIGHER CRITICISM OF THE PENTATEUCH.
 One hour a week will be devoted to the textbook by Green, and one hour a week to the reading and discussion of papers prepared by the students on subjects assigned by the Professor.
 Elective, one semester, two hours a week.
 PROFESSOR PERPETUO.
 212 THE CANON OF THE OLD TESTAMENT.
 One hour a week will be devoted to the textbook by Green, and one hour a week to the reading and discussion of papers by the students.
 Elective, one semester, two hours a week.
 PROFESSOR PERPETUO.
-213 HEBREW SYNTAX.
+22 EVANGELICAL THEOLOGICAL COLLEGE BULLETIN 213 HEBREW SYNTAX.
 Advanced work in application of the rules of syntax.
 Prerequisite Course 201.

 Elective, one semester, two hours a week.
 PROFESSOR PERPETUO.
-Evangelical Theological College Bulletin III.
+III.
 SCHOOL OF NEW TESTAMENT LITERATURE AND EXEGESIS The aim of this school is to furnish the student with the equipment necessary to interpret the New Testament in the Greek text.
-This demands an adequate knowledge of the grammar of the New Testament idiom, proficiency in reading the Greek Testament at sight, and familiarity with correct principles of exegesis. - 301 NEW TESTAMENT GREEK.
+This demands an adequate knowledge of the grammar of the New Testament idiom, proficiency in reading the Greek Testament at sight, and familiarity with correct principles of exegesis.
+301 NEW TESTAMENT GREEK.
 An intensive course in New Testament Greek grammar, and readings from the Gospel by John.
 Prescribed, first year, four hours a week.
-PROFESSOR SPANGLER. - 302 NEW TESTAMENT EXEGESIS.
+PROFESSOR SPANGLER.
+302 NEW TESTAMENT EXEGESIS.
 In this course the Gospel by John is completed and Romans and other Pauline Epistles are studied exegetically.
 Prescribed, second year, three hours a week.
-PROFESSOR SPANGLER. - 303 NEW TESTAMENT EXEGESIS.
+PROFESSOR SPANGLER.
+303 NEW TESTAMENT EXECESIS.
 A Synoptic Gospel is studied, followed by work in the Pastoral Epistles.
 Prescribed, third year, two hours a week.
-PROFESSOR SPANGLER. - 311 THE PAPYRI.
-Textbook by Coburn used in addition to the lectures by the Professor.
+PROFESSOR SPANGLER.
+311 THE PAPYRI.
+Textbook by Cobern used in addition to the lectures by the Professor.
 Prerequisite two years of Greek study.
-Elective, one semester, two hours a week.
-PROFESSOR SPANGLER. - 312 NEW TESTAMENT GREEK GRAMMAR.
+Elective, two hours a week throughout the year.
+Offered for the session of 1929-1930.
+PROFESSOR SPANGLER.
+312 NEW TESTAMENT GREEK GRAMMAR.
 This is an advanced course for students desiring to become more proficient in New Testament Greek.
-Prerequisite Course 301.
-Elective, one semester, two hours a week.
-PROFESSOR SPANGLER.
+Prerequisite Courses 301 and 302; or previous training in Classical Greek and 301.
+Elective, two hours a week throughout the year.
+Offered for the session of 1928-1929.
+PROFESSOR SPANCLER.
 IV.
 SCHOOL OF HOMILETICS The instruction in this school is given from textbook and by lecture.
 In connection with the instruction rhetorical and homiletic exercises are conducted in the chapel.
 Careful attention is given to ex tempore speaking, drill in the public reading of the Scriptures and in the conduct of church services.
-PREPARATION AND DELIVERY OF SERMONS.
-The plan 401 followed is the textbook method with instruction by the professor, including text analysis and outline development.
-Textbook: Ministerial Life and Work, by W. H. Griffith Thomas, D. D. Prescribed, first year, one hour a week.
+401 PREPARATION AND DELIVERY OF SERMONS.
+The plan followed is the textbook method with instruction by the professor, including text analysis and outline development.
+Textbook: Ministerial Life and Work, by Thomas.
+Prescribed, first year, one hour a week.
 PROFESSOR ANDERSON.

-EXPOSITORY PREACHING.
-The aim is to ground the 402student in the principles governing effective expository preaching.
+402 EXPOSITORY PREACHING.
+The aim is to ground the student in the principles governing effective expository preaching.
 Scripture passages of varying length and comprehensiveness are assigned for expository treatment to be criticized by the Professor.
 PROFESSOR ANDERSON.